Key-Value Store

 Before you begin

-To start using Forge SQL’s capabilities (including provisioning), you’ll need to install its package in your project:
+The sql package provides the necessary SDKs for interacting with Forge SQL.
+To start using Forge SQL’s capabilities, you’ll need to install it in your project:

 1